Low Histamine Salmon Recipe (also Low Oxalate, Low Lectin, Low Salicylate, with Low FODMAP option)

 The best method to defrost frozen fish is to run cool water over it for about 30 minutes before you plan to cook it.
 You’ll keep it in the package for this method.

-This is what I do when I’m cooking fish.
+This is what I do when I’m cooking fish, like this low histamine salmon.

 The second best option is to thaw the fish in your fridge on the day you are ready to cook it.
 Thaw until it’s still just slightly frosty.